Terry Jones: Directorial work

 Jones co-directed Monty Python and the Holy Grail with Terry Gilliam, and was sole director on two further Monty Python movies, Life of Brian and Monty Python's The Meaning of Life.
 As a film director, Jones finally gained fuller control of the projects and devised a distinct, signature style that relied on visual comedy and surreal touches to complement the jokes.
 He would repeatedly abandon punchlines and create fragmented, non sequitur story arcs to bring out the deadpan humour.
 His later films include Erik the Viking (1989) and The Wind in the Willows (1996).
 In 2008, Jones wrote the libretto for and directed the opera Evil Machines.
 In 2011, he was commissioned to direct and write the libretto for another opera, entitled The Doctor's Tale.

 Three of the films which Jones directed—The Meaning of Life, Monty Python's Life of Brian and Personal Services—were banned in Ireland.

 Jones directed the 2015 comedy film Absolutely Anything, about a disillusioned schoolteacher who is given the chance to do anything he wishes by a group of aliens watching from space.
 The film features Simon Pegg, Kate Beckinsale, Robin Williams and the voices of the five remaining members of Monty Python.
 It was filmed in London during a six-week shoot.

 In 2016, Jones directed Jeepers Creepers, a West End play about the life of comic Marty Feldman.
 It was his last directing work before his death.

 Writer and brewer

 Jones wrote many books and screenplays, including comic works and more serious writing on medieval history.

 He also had an interest in real ale, and was a member of the Campaign for Real Ale.
-In 1977 he co-founded the Penrhos Brewery, a microbrewery at Penrhos Court at Penrhos, Herefordshire, which ran until 1983.
+In 1977, alongside Peter Austin and Richard Boston, he co-founded the Penrhos Brewery, a microbrewery at Penrhos Court at Penrhos, Herefordshire, which ran until 1983.
 The former brewery has now become a pub called The Python's Arms.